Active learning with physics-informed neural networks for optimal sensor placement in deep tunneling through transversely isotropic elastic rocks: Proposed approach: active learning to optimally place new sensors

 \subsection{Problem setup}

 During tunneling, assessing the response of the rock mass to excavation is essential for ensuring safety.
+As pointed out by Guayac\'an-Carrillo et al. \cite{guayacan2026lessons}, close monitoring of ground deformation around the tunnel provides useful information on ground response during and after excavation, as it helps reveal the significant observed phenomena.
+The collected measurements can subsequently serve as training data for machine learning models, enabling fast computations \cite{tristani_data_driven_2025, tristani_physics-informed_2025}.
 Monitoring the ground behavior can be carried out by installing extensometers and convergence instruments around the tunnel wall.
-However, this process may be both costly and time-consuming, and the placement of sensors is often guided by empirical or observational approaches.
+However, this process may be both costly and time-consuming, and the placement of sensors is often guided by empirical approaches.
 Fundamental questions naturally arise: How many measurements are necessary?
 Where should the sensors be placed?
 And, given the available measurements, can we reconstruct the displacement field and identify the constitutive parameters of the rock mass?
-Addressing these questions would not only improve our understanding of in-situ phenomena, but also contribute to more efficient and reliable tunnel design.
-As a preliminary step towards this goal, we leverage PINNs to propose an automatic, data-efficient framework based on their predictive capabilities.
-Specifically, we aim to reconstruct the displacement field around the tunnel cavity while simultaneously solving the inverse problem, that is, determining the rock mass parameters, the horizontal-to-vertical stress ratio, and the orientation of the bedding planes, using the smallest possible amount of measurement data.
+Addressing these questions would not only improve our understanding of in-situ phenomena, but also contribute to more efficient and reliable tunnel design \cite{schoen2022application}.
+To this end, we leverage PINNs to propose an automatic, data-efficient framework based on their predictive capabilities.
+Specifically, we aim to reconstruct the displacement field around the tunnel while simultaneously identifying the rock mass parameters, namely, the horizontal-to-vertical stress ratio and the orientation of the bedding planes, using the smallest possible amount of measurement data.

 Extensometers consist of radial cables installed around the tunnel cavity.
 They measure displacements at anchored points that are typically located every $3$–$4$ meters along a radial cable starting from the tunnel wall.
 Because the measurement reflects the relative displacement between the anchored points and the extensometer head, it may represent either a relative or absolute displacement depending on whether the head itself moves.
 In this study, we assume that the extensometer head remains fixed, so that the recorded displacements correspond to the true ground displacements.
 In addition to extensometer data, tunnel convergence is usually monitored.